 All children in Pennsylvania are eligible for Health Insurance.
-If a family is seeking information about obtaining insurance for enrolled children can be provided with contact information to the Pennsylvania Children's Health Insurance Program (CHIP).
+Medicaid is a free program for eligible children.
+CHIP provides no cost or low-cost health coverage for eligible children.
+If a family is seeking information about obtaining insurance for enrolled children can be provided with contact information to the Pennsylvania Children's Health Insurance Program (CHIP) or Medicaid by applying on COMPASS.